The Brenda Contay Mysteries

 Yes—and no. I am writing about people and places I met up with in life, but everything’s been changed.

-Journalist Brenda Contay seems to have it all: a Pulitzer Prize, plenty of money and lots of friends.
+Journalist Brenda Contay seems to have it all: a Pulitzer Prize, plenty of money and good friends.
 Just one thing is missing: a relationship that counts.

-That seems about to change when lawyer friend Marion Ross invites Brenda to go fishing in northern Minnesota.
-But they won’t be roughing it: they’ll be staying on a big, comfy houseboat.
+That changes when lawyer friend Marion Ross invites Brenda to go fishing in northern Minnesota on a big, comfy houseboat.
 Charlie Schmidt has a cabin nearby, and before long, Brenda is thinking a lot about Charlie’s gracefulness and good looks.

 It’s a beautiful place, northern Minnesota.
 Cold, clear, unblemished.
 But none of it will count when Brenda Contay must choose between losing her chance for happiness, or committing a terrible crime.